-Unsurprisingly, research has shown that the anti-immigration rhetoric around the 2016 election and other anti-immigration legislation and policies have had a negative effect on Hispanic/Latino individuals and communities (Toomey, Umaña-Taylor, Williams et al., 2014; White, Blackburn, Manzella et al., 2014; Hatzenbuehler, Prins, Flake et al., 2017).
-For example, in several studies, Latino youth reported emotional symptoms including anxiety, stress, fear, anger, and immigration-related worries, along with physical symptoms including sleep disturbances and somatic symptoms before and after the 2016 election (CITE).
-One study specifically examined the effect of the 2016 election on physiological stress responses of Latino adolescents, showing changes in bedtime cortisol and diurnal cortisol slopes within the 5 days surrounding election day (Zeiders et al., 2019).
+Unsurprisingly, research has shown that the anti-immigration rhetoric around the 2016 election and other anti-immigration legislation and policies have had a negative effect on Hispanic/Latino individuals and communities (Toomey et al., 2014; White et al., 2014; Hatzenbuehler et al., 2017).
+For example, in several studies, Latino youth reported emotional symptoms including anxiety, stress, fear, anger, and immigration-related worries, along with physical symptoms including sleep disturbances and somatic symptoms before and after the 2016 election (DeJonckheere et al., 2018).
+One study specifically examined the effect of the 2016 election on physiological stress responses of Latino adolescents, showing changes in bedtime cortisol and diurnal cortisol slopes within the 5 days surrounding election day (Zeiders et al., 2020).

-Other research has shown negative effects of restrictive anti-immigrant policies on Latinos, including legislation passed in the Arizona state senate in 2010 requiring individuals to carry documentation at all times and allowing law enforcement officials to check the immigration status of anyone they suspected was undocumented, often resulting in racial profiling (Ayon & Becerra, 2013; Moya Solas, Ayon & Gurrola, 2013).
-This kind of legislation and other immigration raids result in elevated fear, anxiety and other negatively-valenced emotions, less use of public assistance or preventative health care, and lower birth weight among Latina mothers related to stress (Ayon & Becerra, 2013; Moya Solas, Ayon & Gurrola, 2013; Toomey, Umaña-Taylor et al., 2014; White, Blackburn et al., 2014; Novak, Geronimus et al., 2017; Wray-Lake, Wells et al., 2017; Ayon, 2018).
-Additionally, a state-level analysis showed that Latinos in states with more exclusionary anti-immigrant policies report poor mental health at higher rates (Hatzenbuehler, Prins, Flake et al., 2017), suggesting anti-immigrant policies have an effect on both psychological and physical outcomes among Latinos.
+Other research has shown negative effects of restrictive anti-immigrant policies on Latinos, including legislation passed in the Arizona state senate in 2010 requiring individuals to carry documentation at all times and allowing law enforcement officials to check the immigration status of anyone they suspected was undocumented, often resulting in racial profiling (Ayon & Becerra, 2013; Salas et al., 2013).
+This kind of legislation and other immigration raids result in elevated fear, anxiety and other negatively-valanced emotions, less use of public assistance or preventative health care, and lower birth weight among Latina mothers related to stress (Ayon & Becerra, 2013; Salas et al., 2013; Toomey et al., 2014; White et al., 2014; Novak et al., 2017; Wray-Lake et al., 2017).
+Additionally, a state-level analysis showed that Latinos in states with more exclusionary anti-immigrant policies report poor mental health at higher rates (Hatzenbuehler et al., 2017), suggesting anti-immigrant policies have an effect on both psychological and physical outcomes among Latinos.
+Thus, it is no surprise that Latinos reportingly feel as if their place in America has gotten worse under Trump’s presidency (Lopez et al., 2018; for a larger review read Armenta et al., 2021).

 Anticipation and appraisal of the 2020 election as a stressor

-Given the impact that Trump has had on nation-wide anti-immigrant and anti-Mexican rhetoric and legislation, the prospect of his re-election in 2020 was likely a significant source of stress for Latinos and Mexican-Americans in particular.
-The current study examined psychological responses during the period of time surrounding the 2020 U.S. Presidential election.
-In particular, we focused on anticipatory processes leading up to the election, which play an important role in individuals’ health and wellbeing.
-When anticipating a stressful event, individuals prepare for the stressor, especially when the event is appraised as threatening or personally-relevant (Lazarus & Folkman, 1984; Monat et al., 1972).
+Given the impact that Trump has had on nation-wide anti-immigrant and anti-Mexican rhetoric and legislation, the prospect of his re-election in 2020 was likely a significant source of stress for Latinos and in particular, Mexican-Americans.
+Thus, the current study examined psychological responses during the period of time surrounding the 2020 U.S. Presidential election.
+Specifically, we focused on anticipatory processes leading up to the election, which play an important role in individuals’ health and wellbeing.
+When anticipating a stressful event, individuals prepare for the stressor, especially when the event is appraised as threatening or personally relevant (Lazarus & Folkman, 1984; Monat et al., 1972).
 This anticipatory stress can help mobilize a coping response following the stressor (Neupert & Bellingtier, 2019), but may be detrimental when vigilance or anticipatory stress occurs chronically.
-Recent research has focused on vigilance in anticipation of race-related discrimination and found effects on cardiovascular function, hypertension, obesity, sleep difficulty, depression, and anxiety, even when controlling for previous experiences of discrimination (Clark et al., 2006; Gordon et al., 2020, 2020; Hicken et al., 2013, 2014, 2018; Himmelstein et al., 2015; LaVeist et al., 2014; Lewis et al., 2019; Powell et al., 2016)CITE).
+Recent research has focused on vigilance in anticipation of race-related discrimination and found effects on cardiovascular function, hypertension, obesity, sleep difficulty, depression, and anxiety, even when controlling for previous experiences of discrimination (Clark et al., 2006; Gordon et al., 2020; Hicken et al., 2013, 2014, 2018; Watson-Singleton et al., 2019; Himmelstein et al., 2015; LaVeist et al., 2014; Lewis et al., 2019; Powell et al., 2016).